-- Why is it important to consider the heterogeneity of Latino groups in the United States?
+- Explain why it is important to consider the heterogeneity of Latino groups in the United States

-- What are some of challenges inherent in the concept of acculturation?
+- Describe some of the challenges inherent in the concept of acculturation

-- What are the controversies regarding fatalism and cancer screening?
+- Describe the controversies regarding fatalism and cancer screening